rl-institut/multi-vector-simulator/docs/E-Land_Requirements.rst

 :Progress message:

-To simulate a PV, the MVS model requires following data from the end-user:
+To simulate a PV plant, the MVS model requires following data from the end-user:

 * (Historical) Specific PV generation profile (in kWh/kWp)
 * Inverter efficiencies can be considered with an additional energyConversion asset

 :ToDo:

 To ease the data input for the end-user, more processing could be included here (option a)).
-For example, the `pvfeedinlib` could be used to fetch the specific PV generation profiles with following data:
+For example, the `feedinlib` could be used to fetch the specific PV generation profiles with following data:

 * Longitude and latitude
 * Module or efficiency